Hunger reduces a soul to a body, and a body to an immobile necessity-seeking thing. It is one of the most ruinous desires we can have as humans.

 From Maya Angelou’s And Still I Rise

-It is not a question of systems, or policy or measures and I claim no insight into such things.
+It is not a question of systems, policy, or measures; I claim no insight.
 But to the question of action from one human to another.
+Actions as simple as a few bucks – more than expected, a warm or cold drink depending, a hand to the arm if appropriate, and a resounding message: I see you.
 Actions compounded to a lifetime.
-Actions as simple as a few bucks – more than expected, a warm or cold drink depending, a hand to the arm if appropriate, and a resounding message: I see you.